 Golden on the outside, with a feathery, rich-tasting interior, the brioche is a perfect showcase for butter.
-The French name of this type of brioche (tête means head) refers to the confection’s shape: a large sphere topped with a smaller one (the “head”).
+The French name of this type of brioche (tete means head) refers to the confection’s shape: a large sphere topped with a smaller one (the “head”).
 Use a good, high-fat butter such as Kerrygold, an Irish brand, to achieve the best results.
-This recipe was inspired by one that appears in the book La Technique by Jacques Pépin (Pocket Books, 1976).
+This recipe was inspired by one that appears in the book La Technique by Jacques Pepin (Pocket Books, 1976).
 See step-by-step instructions for shaping the brioche »

-3. Knead the dough several times to bring it together, then transfer to a large buttered bowl, turning to coat.
-Cover bowl with plastic wrap and set in a warm place to let rise until double in size, about 1 1⁄2–2 hours.
+- nead the dough several times to bring it together, then transfer to a large buttered bowl, turning to coat.
+Cover bowl with plastic wrap and set in a warm place to let rise until double in size, about 1½–2 hours.
 Punch the dough down, cover, and let rise for another hour.

 - Generously butter 12 fluted 3″ individual brioche molds and put them on a baking sheet.
 Punch the dough down again, transfer it to a work surface, and divide into 12 portions, about 3 oz. each.
 Firmly roll each portion of dough on the table in a circular motion with the palm of your hand to form a smooth ball.

 - Using the edge of your hand (holding it as you would if performing a karate chop), gently roll the dough ball into a shape resembling that of a squat bowling pin, creating a small ball (the “head” of the brioche) that’s roughly a third the size of the larger mass (or “body”).
 Lift the brioche by the head and place it body first into a buttered brioche mold.
 Press your fingers into the dough around the small ball to form an indentation, then gently push the small ball down into the center of the brioche.
 Repeat with the remaining dough balls, cover with a towel, and let rise in a warm place for 1 hour.